 Qualify as Low Income per federal guideline.
 Verification of taxable income is necessary by submitting a copy of the previous tax year's 1040/1040A/1040EZ forms or by signing a release for the financial aid office.

 Have a documented Disability.
 To document your disability with the college, please contact Brenda Dailey, disability coordinator, to obtain the guidelines for receiving accommodations.

 **For family units with more than eight members, add the following amount for each additional family member: $6,240 for the 48 contiguous states, the District of Columbia and outlying jurisdictions; $7,800 for Alaska; and $7,170 for Hawaii.

 **The term "low-income individual" means an individual whose family's taxable income for the preceding year did not exceed 150 percent of the poverty level amount.

 **The figures shown under the family income represent amounts equal to 150 percent of the family income levels established by the Census Bureau for determining poverty status.
-The poverty guidelines were published by the U.S. Department of Health and Human Services in the Federal Register, Vol. 77, No. 17, January 26, 2012, pp. 4034-4035.
+The poverty guidelines were published by the U.S. Department of Health and Human Services in the Federal Register on January 22, 2015.